nordbyerik/gaims/README.md

 -   **Game Type (Nash Equilibrium)**: The underlying payoff structure can be set to incentivize different outcomes (e.g., `cooperate`, `defect`).
 This allows for the creation of games like:
     -   **Prisoner's Dilemma**: Both agents are incentivized to defect, leading to a suboptimal mutual outcome.
     -   **Stag Hunt**: Agents must coordinate to achieve the best outcome, but risk a lower payoff if they fail to do so.
+    -   **Hawk-Dove**: Agents are incentivized to defect, but risk a worse outcome if both defect.
+    -   **Bach or Stravinsky**: Agents are incentivized to cooperate and risk a worse outcome if they fail to do so.
 -   **Framing (Flavor)**: The narrative context of the game.
 The same payoff matrix can be described as a `neutral` scenario which simply states the game instructions, a `business_competition`, a `security_arms` race, etc.
 -   **Persona**: The intrinsic disposition of the agent, set via a system prompt.
 Examples include `cooperative`, `competitive`, `vengeful`, and `risk_averse`.
--   **Variation**: Modifiers that add complexity to the scenario, such as `collusion` (introducing an incentive for agents to conspire against a third party) or `defection` (hinting at multi-round strategic opportunities).
+-   **Variation**: Modifiers that incentivize certain behaviors, such as `collusion` (introducing an incentive for agents to 'conspire' against a third party) or `defection` (hinting at multi-round strategic opportunities).

 ### 3.2.
 Example Prompt